 Hagoort received a PhD in the Arts in 2017 from the Antwerp Research Institute for the Arts (ARIA), which unites Antwerp University & Antwerp Royal Academy of Fine Arts and Royal Conservatory Antwerp.
 His practice developed in the 1990s from his research into ethical motifs in relational art practices.
 This interest came from his training in philosophy of ethics and social work, as part of his theology studies at the University of Amsterdam (drs., graduated 1989).

-Since 2006 Hagoort has been a theory tutor at the Master Institute of Visual Cultures and teaches the module Relational Artistic Research Practice, which is a course in relational approaches to artistic research, where specific relational research methods are learned, tested and developed.
-Between 2016-18, he was a researcher of the Avans Centre of Applied Research for Art, Design and Technology (Caradt) where he produced Using Usership (2016-2017) and Thirteen ways to mould agency (2017-2018).
+Hagoort is tutor at the Master Institute of Visual Cultures since 2006.
+He conducts the module Relational Artistic Research Practice and the visual arts research seminar (together with Mariska van den Berg), and thesis supervising.
+For the Avans Centre of Applied Research in Art, Design and Technology (Caradt), he developed two long-term artistic researches in teaching and learning: Using usership (2016-2017) and Thirteen ways to mould agency (2017-2018).

 Exhibitions & Bibliography